 Traditional and religious leaders, however, have been reluctant to promote a 100 percent condom use campaign.

 “People in high-risk groups generally are somewhat reluctant to use condoms as it is still seen as a taboo.
 Without condoms, heterosexual transmission will continue to soar,” Tony said.

 The closing of red-light districts such as Kramat Tunggak in North Jakarta have made fighting HIV transmission more difficult as commercial sex workers now meet with clients in various locations.

-Nafsiah Mboi, the National Prevention Commission (KPA) secretary-general, said a more integrated program including HIV prevention, care, support, treatment and anti-stigmatization measures, was need to halt HIV.
+Nafsiah Mboi, the National AIDS Prevention Commission (KPA) secretary-general, said a more integrated program including HIV prevention, care, support, treatment and anti-stigmatization measures, was need to halt HIV.